codess-aus/AI-100/Analyze.md

 Stream Analytics is a real-time analytics and event processing solution that ingests data from multiple sources simulataneously.
 However the sources *must be Azure Resources*.
 They cannot be Apps on a Device.
 It can ingest from Azure Event Hub and Azure IOT Hub and blob storage.

+Azure SQL DB, Azure Table Storage and Azure Cosmos DB are supported as outputs to stream analytics.

+You should use SQL Database, Table storage, or Cosmos DB.
+All three are supported as output to Stream Analytics, which is what you should use to query and process the input data as soon as it arrives in the cloud.
+In addition to these three, Stream Analytics also supports, Event Hub, Blob storage, Service Bus, Function, Data Lake, and Power Bl as outputs.

+You should not use Databricks or Data Factory.
+Neither of these are supported as Stream Analytics output.
+Data Factory allows you to create big data pipelines to copy data between sources and destinations.

 Service Bus is a cloud-based messaging broker.

 Service Fabric is a cloud-based distribution platform that allows you to run workloads in parallel across thousands of VMs.